Drone First Responder (DFR) Pilot Project

 Safety

-• Drones are flown by trained, certified pilots or controlled automated systems.
+• Drones are flown by trained, certified operators or controlled automated systems.

 • All flights comply with Transport Canada aviation regulations.